Frequently Asked Questions

 Do I need a lawyer?

-No, you don’t need one to take part - but you’re welcome to get legal advice at any stage before, during, or after the mediation.
-You might choose to speak with a lawyer before signing anything.
+You are welcome to seek legal advice at any stage before, during, or after the mediation.
 In any event, I will encourage you to seek legal advice if you haven’t already.
-Your lawyer is also welcome to attend the mediation in person should you wish.

 Do you give legal or financial advice?